 Set the black point level 26.
 This means that this level and all lower levels represent the darkest tones in your images.
 Now, at the top, you see the Target Black Point set to 5.
 This means that on output the darkest value in your image will have a level of 5.

-In a similar way you see that the white point is set to level 247.
-This level and all above represent the brightest value in your image.
+In a similar way, you see that the white point is set to level 247.
+This level and all the above represent the brightest value in your image.
 Now, at the top, you see the Target White Point set to 250.
 This means that on output the brightest value in your image will have a level of 250.

-The default 0 and 255 target levels are considered fine for viewing images on screen and for web.
+The default 0 and 255 target levels are considered fine for viewing images on the screen and for the web.
 But for printing and pre-press this is often not desirable.
 The limited density range of a reflective image may need adjusted output levels, from 5 to 250 for example.